The stapler has always held a fascination for me. It combines humble utility with a certain vague menace inherent to its function.

 Modern staplers are fairly homogeneous, of course.
 The bizarre early variants are now a part of history.
 Even so, some latter-day staplers demonstrate individuality and whimsy.

-My interest in staplers was renewed when I came to own a vintage Ace 404 (top photo).
+My interest in staplers was renewed when I came to own a vintage Ace 404 (above).
 For years I had made do with a miniature plastic Swingline model, a marginal tool at best.
 More than three or four sheets of paper and it was done for.
 Worse, if given a solid thwack it tended to flip over sideways and fall onto the floor.
 The 404, by contrast, is an exemplar of mid-century reliability.
 It chews through a hefty sheaf of paper without breaking a sweat, and its bell-shaped hand pump encourages the most aggressive pounding.
 I am happy to oblige.

-Later, on a more pragmatic level, I decided I needed one of those really big industrial-strength staplers and bought a Swingline 415 (above, left).
+Later, on a more pragmatic level, I decided I needed one of those really big industrial-strength staplers and bought a Swingline 415.
 This is a Mack truck of a tool, using (to extend the metaphor) giant steel-belted-radial-like staples.
 This one is prepared to staple up to 160 sheets at a time.
 Mostly it gathers dust in the garage, but I think of it as a sort of mechanical security blanket, standing ready for the most daunting stapling tasks.

 When we envision what technology will look like far into the future, it is sometimes tempting to conceive of a world entirely transformed and unrecognizable.
 But I like to imagine that the stapler, steadfast and indispensable, will be with us for a long time to come.